TaiwanCodeMonkey/STM32_Driver_From_Scratch/README.md

 Below illustrate each driver caplbility
 * GPIO
     - Enables or disables peripheral clock for the given GPIO port
-    - Initializes the GPIO peripheral according to the specified parameters in the GPIO_Handle_t
+    - Initializes the GPIO peripheral according to the specified parameters in the GPIO_Handle_t structure
     - Read/Write Pin
     - IRQ Configuration
     - External Interrupt